nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 # Cyclistic Bike Share Analysis
+cyclistic bike-share analysis case study is one of the capstone projects for the Google

+Data Analytics Professional Certificate which I completed in October 2023.

  Hi!
+I invite you to  Join me in  my project cyclistic bike-share analysis case study

+ its one of the capstone projects for the Google Data Analytics Professional Certificate which I completed in March 2024.

-I invite you to  Join me in the Google Data Analyst Capstone Project,which focuses on the Cyclistic Bike Share Case Study.
+ the Google Data Analyst Capstone Project,which focuses on the Cyclistic Bike Share Case Study.

  In this project,we well analyze a public dataset provided by the course for a fictional company.